 – Include the narrator’s voice in the rectangles, dialogue in the speech bubbles and thoughts in the thoughts bubbles.

 Typography – If they wish their comic to stay true to the graphic novel conventions all lettering must be done in capitals.

 – Square – Students form their pairs into groups of 4.
 They swap their template pages and read them silently.
-Next they discuss the similarities and different each others’ versions i.e. what has been included, left out and why.
+Next, they discuss the similarities and differences in each others’ versions i.e. what has been included, left out and why.

 – Come back together as a whole class to discuss the first page.